graememcc/funkierJS/docs/markdown/byName.md

 active when the first arguments are supplied.
 This means that when partially applying the function, the resulting functions will have their execution context permanently bound.
 This method of binding is designed for currying functions that exist on an object's prototype.
 The function will be only called when the specified number of arguments have been supplied.
 Superfluous arguments are discarded.
-The resulting function and its partial applications throw if they require at least one argument, but are invoked without any. `objectCurryWithArity` throws if the arity is not a natural number or if the second parameter is not a function.
+If the resulting function has non-zero length, it may be called without any arguments for the purpose of establishing an execution context; however its partial applications throw if they require at least one argument, but are invoked without any.
+`objectCurryWithArity` throws if the arity is not a natural number or if the second parameter is not a function.
 The resulting function will throw if invoked with an undefined execution context.

 The returned function will have a length of 1, unless an arity of 0 was requested, in which case this will be the length.
 The [`arityOf`](#arityOf) function can be used to determine how many arguments are required before the